christinequintana/cmps263-project/README.md

 # CMPS 263 - Final Project

 ### The Effects of California Wildfires
-How much are people affected by California wildfires and what characteristics of the fires are problematic?
+How much are people effected by California wildfires and what characteristics of the fires are problematic?

 ### Data Sources
 - Fire